yuvalmGS/gigaspaces-wiki-jekyll/xap97net/processing-unit-container.markdown

 The .NET Processing Unit Container is based on the [OpenSpaces Processing Unit|XAP97NET:Processing Units], and allows you to write a .NET component that can be managed by the service grid.

-The Processing Unit Container is aware of the [cluster info|#ClusterInfo].
+The Processing Unit Container is aware of the depanlinkcluster infotengahlink#ClusterInfobelakanglink.
 This allows you to write your code decoupled from cluster topologies considerations.

 {% refer %}Learn how to use the .NET Processing Unit Container in the **[SBA Example]** section.{% endrefer %}